 Australia and its institutions are among the best globally.
 They are an excellent option for students planning to undertake overseas higher education.

-With such a high standard of education, getting into one of the top Australian institutions can be challenging.
+With a high standard of education, getting into one of the top Australian institutions can be challenging.
 However, in the post below, we will go through some basic entry requirements for Australian institutions to make the admission process easy for you.

-1. Steps to Apply for a Course in Australia
+1. Steps to Apply For A Course in Australia

 Step 1: Select a Course and an Education Provider